-As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the Board of Trustees;

-- the work of the internal reviewer

-- the work of the external auditor

-- the financial management and governance self-assessment process or the school resource management self-assessment tool

-- the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework; - the work of the external auditor - correspondence from ESFA, eg financial notice to improve/notice to improve (FNtI/NtI) and 'minded to' letters.